Abhishek-Kaushik-0/Abhishek-Kaushik-0/README.md

 🔍 Projects I’m working on to sharpen my analytics game
 📒 Learnings from my journey with Excel, SQL, Power BI, and N8N
-🌱 Real-life progress of someone growing into the data world

 Whether you’re here to find code, get inspired, or just see how someone’s figuring it all out—you’re in the right place!